vkorolev/expression-builder/README.md

 }
 ```
 ###Serialization
-End user works with declarative syntax that allows to make serialization/deserialization out of the box.
+End user works with declarative syntax that allows to have serialization/deserialization out of the box.
 You just need to use `expressionBuilderSerializer` service.
 ```javascript
 /**